Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 Scale

-If you had five of these employees you’d be clearing $300,000 per year, which sounds more like it.
-Except not because scaling brings more time and expense:
+If you had five of these employees you’d be clearing $300,000 per year, which sounds better.
+Except not because scaling creates more time and expense:

-- With six people you’ll need office space with the attendant expenses.
+• With six people you’ll need office space with the attendant expenses, or a significant, possibly international travel budget for quarterly get-togethers.

-- None of these new tasks are fun or creative.
-It’s drudgery, and it’s on you.
+• None of these new tasks are fun or creative.
+It’s drudgery, and it’s all on you.
 Congrats, you’re a business owner.

 Charge more

-Any amount more you can charge goes straight to profits, so even charging a wee bit more makes a big difference at the end of the year.
+Any amount more you can charge goes straight to profits, so even charging a wee bit more (or a lot more) makes a big difference at the end of the year.

 Often, though, charging more pushes away your existing client base, and you’ll have to find a new breed of folks willing to spend the big bucks.
-These are generally bigger, more dysfunctional companies with 25-page Master Service Agreements and complex, ever-changing requirements (though no acceptance of “agile” or “lean”).
-It’s a living, it’s just a different living than being a Cool Cat HTML/CSS whiz doing fun projects for other entrepreneurs who appreciate what it means for you to be a master of Sass.
+These are generally bigger, more dysfunctional companies with 47-page Master Service Agreements and complex, ever-changing requirements (though without an acceptance of “agile” or “lean”).
+It’s a living, it’s just a different living than being a Cool Cat HTML/CSS whiz doing fun projects for other entrepreneurs.

-Also this sword cuts both ways — even little discounts crater profitability.
+This sword cuts both ways—even little discounts crater profitability.
 For example it’s common practice to give a 10% discount if the client pre-pays, but although it’s great to have cash up-front, that discount comes right off your bottom line.
+(A better idea is to raise your prices by P%, then offer a P% discount for pre-pay.
+Then your cash-rich customers are paying the same, but others are creating more profit in exchange for delayed payment—a reasonable trade for both parties.)

 Bill more hours